 Clouds get constructed and designed in such a way that they can fully support all DevOps techniques.
 The cloud offers tools for centralized deployments and might include DevOps help.

 For example, suppose DevOps teams need to build components for a solution in a specific method.
-In that case, the cloud’s superior automation capabilities may speed and repeat the process.
+In that case, the cloud’s superior automation capabilities may speed up and repeat the process.

 David Linthicum, Senior Cloud Strategic Officer at Deloitte Consultancy, believes DevOps is one of the most important elements influencing cloud development right now.